-At the heart of Rwanda's Vision 2050 is the goal of achieving middle-income status for the country by 2035 and high-income status by 2050.
-Consistent economic progress towards that vision has led to significant achievements in reducing poverty and disparities - particularly between women, men, girls and boys - while improving environmental sustainability, education and public health.
-However, progress has slowed since 2020 owing to the coronavirus disease 2019 pandemic, regional instability, recurring natural shocks and rising food prices, which have hampered efforts to address food and nutrition insecurity, especially in rural areas, where 80 percent of households live in poverty and rely on subsistence agriculture.
+At the heart of Rwanda's Vision 2050 is the goal of achieving middle-income status by 2035 and high-income status by 2050.
+Consistent economic progress towards that vision has led to significant achievements in reducing poverty, advancing equality and women's empowerment, and improving environmental sustainability, education and public health.
+However, progress has slowed since 2020 owing to the coronavirus disease 2019 pandemic, regional instability, recurring climate shocks and rising food prices, which have hampered efforts to address food and nutrition insecurity, especially in rural areas, where 80 percent of households live in poverty and rely on subsistence agriculture.

 Food insecurity affects 20.6 percent of households, contributing to stunting rates of up to 33 percent among children under 5 years of age.
 Micronutrient deficiencies are widespread, affecting 36.6 percent of children aged 6-59 months and 17 percent of adolescents.
-The primary drivers of food and nutrition insecurity are complex and mutually reinforcing and include unequal food distribution practices among different members of households and, in the agricultural sector, low productivity of smallholder agriculture, food price inflation and poor dietary variety.
+The primary drivers of food and nutrition insecurity are complex and mutually reinforcing and include low productivity of smallholder agriculture, unequal access to resources for vulnerable groups, food price inflation and poor dietary diversity.